ramigs/nuxt-fauna-article/nuxt-fauna.md

 What we're setting to achieve in this tutorial:

-- build a pre-rendered Repo Catalogue site with Nuxt.js
+- building a pre-rendered Repo Catalogue site with Nuxt.js
-- helper app that we'll use to seed Fauna's database
+- building a helper app that we'll use to seed Fauna's database

-In this tutorial, we'll build that lists our access the details page of each repo

-Although it's not the main goal of the article, we'll also be building a supporting `fauna-seeder` app that will allows us to populate the FaunaDB database with data from the with a single command from the terminal.
-It just serves as a way of storing data in FaunaDB - in fact, you could be doing with different
+Although it's not the main focus of the article, the supporting `fauna-seeder` app that will allows us to populate the FaunaDB database with a single command from the terminal.
+It's just one a way of storing data in FaunaDB - in fact, you could be doing with different ways.

 ## Pre-requisites

-Before you continue reading this article, I’d like to mention that a working knowledge of the following technologies (or substitutes) are beneficial:
+Before we move on, I’d like to mention that although not mandatory, a working knowledge of the following technologies is beneficial:

 - JavaScript
-- Vue/Nuxt
+- Vue.js/Nuxt.js
 - GraphQL

-The plan is to present the full life cycle.
-I want it to be a step-by-step tutorial where the reader follows along and ends up with the exact same GitHub repo/app.
+This will be a complete step-by-step tutorial, where the reader follows along and ends up with the exact same site.

-Before you begin this guide you'll need the following:
+Before you begin, you'll need:

 - Node and npm installed
 - A [FaunaDB account](https://dashboard.fauna.com/accounts/register)